Secure multi-party computation: Yao-based protocols

 One of the main issues when working with Yao-based protocols is that the function to be securely evaluated (which could be an arbitrary program) must be represented as a circuit, usually consisting of XOR and AND gates.
 Since most real-world programs contain loops and complex data structures, this is a highly non-trivial task.
 The Fairplay system was the first tool designed to tackle this problem.
 Fairplay comprises two main components.
 The first of these is a compiler enabling users to write programs in a simple high-level language, and output these programs in a Boolean circuit representation.
 The second component can then garble the circuit and execute a protocol to securely evaluate the garbled circuit.
 As well as two-party computation based on Yao's protocol, Fairplay can also carry out multi-party protocols.
 This is done using the BMR protocol, which extends Yao's passively secure protocol to the active case.

 In the years following the introduction of Fairplay, many improvements to Yao's basic protocol have been created, in the form of both efficiency improvements and techniques for active security.
 These include techniques such as the free XOR method, which allows for much simpler evaluation of XOR gates, and garbled row reduction, reducing the size of garbled tables with two inputs by 25%.

-The approach that so far seems to be the most fruitful in obtaining active security comes from a combination of the garbling technique and the “cut-and-choose” paradigm.
+The approach that so far seems to be the most fruitful in obtaining active security comes from a combination of the garbling technique and the "cut-and-choose" paradigm.
 This combination seems to render more efficient constructions.
 To avoid the aforementioned problems with respect to dishonest behaviour, many garblings of the same circuit are sent from the constructor to the evaluator.
 Then around half of them (depending on the specific protocol) are opened to check consistency, and if so a vast majority of the unopened ones are correct with high probability.
 The output is the majority vote of all the evaluations.
-Note that here the majority output is needed.
+Here the majority output is needed.
 If there is disagreement on the outputs the receiver knows the sender is cheating, but he cannot complain as otherwise this would leak information on his input.

 This approach for active security was initiated by Lindell and Pinkas.
 This technique was implemented by Pinkas et al. in 2009, This provided the first actively secure two-party evaluation of the Advanced Encryption Standard (AES) circuit, regarded as a highly complex (consisting of around 30,000 AND and XOR gates), non-trivial function (also with some potential applications), taking around 20 minutes to compute and requiring 160 circuits to obtain a $2^{-40}$ cheating probability.